lackhand/charlatan/diceThoughts.md

 Have fun!

-# Players roll d6s to determine damage given or received
+# Players roll d6s to determine damage given (or received)

 The _damage source_ adds (or unusually removes) the number of six-sided **d**ice of **d**amage to the pool, like +1d or +4d.
-> For instance, shortswords are 1d, longswords are 2d, and polearms 3d.
+> For instance, shortswords are 1d, longswords are 2d, and polearms 3d; level one fighters add +1d, and level eleven add +4d.

 The _situation_ might give _advantage_ or _disadvantage_ to a roll, changing the **d**is**c**ard number.
-**If it doesn't say otherwise, then the DC is 4**, but an easier check might have DC 3 or even 2; a harder check might have DC 5 or even 6.
+**If it doesn't say otherwise, then the DC is 4**.
+An easier check might have DC 3 or even 2; a harder check might have DC 5 or even 6.
 Don't roll if the DC is not a number from 2-6; figure out what makes sense instead.
 The DM is the ultimate arbiter of the total DC.